CanYuzbey/DSA210_CanY-zbey_Project/README.md

 - Python (Pandas, NumPy, Matplotlib, Seaborn) for data cleaning and visualization.
 - Jupyter Notebook for analysis and documentation.
 - Excel / Google Sheets for initial data inspection and merging.
+- LLM's (Gemini, ChatGPT) for directing and constructing the project.

 ## Data Collection